Foreign Exchange – A World of Opportunity –

 In the trading arena, the largest volume of Foreign Exchange is in the Spot, or cash, market, representing buying and selling the actual currencies at the current prices determined by supply and demand.
-Other vehicles used in the Forex market are Forward Contracts, which are traded Over-The-Counter (OTC) with the terms of the contract determined between the two parties involved, and Futures Contracts that are traded through established exchanges, such as the Chicago Mercantile Exchange, with set contract terms, as we’ve seen with the more familiar Futures markets (see Delving into the Futures Market for more on this market).
+Other vehicles used in the Forex market are Forward Contracts, which are traded Over-The-Counter (OTC) with the terms of the contract determined between the two parties involved, and Futures Contracts that are traded through established exchanges, such as the Chicago Mercantile Exchange, with set contract terms, as we’ve seen with the more familiar Futures markets (see The Futures Market for more).

-And, don’t forget about the Currency ETFs that act like stocks and the other ETFs we’ve studied and include Options to give you added leverage without the unlimited risk inherent in the Spot market (see The Wonderful World of ETFs and Understanding Options for a review).
+And, don’t forget about the Currency ETFs that act like stocks and the other ETFs we’ve studied and include Options to give you added leverage without the unlimited risk inherent in the Spot market (see Exchange Traded Funds and Understanding Options Trading for a review).
 Although the Forward and Futures markets are now primarily used by businesses to hedge their foreign exchange exposure for certain transaction periods and are still used by individuals and speculators, the Spot market has overtaken those markets in volume in recent years with the availability of electronic trading and the improved versatility of those products.

 In fact, when people speak about the Forex Market, they’re usually referring to the Spot Market, which is where we’ll concentrate our efforts.

 The Foreign Exchange Spot market is made up of Currency Pairs, as in the Euro vs. the US Dollar (EUR/USD), which act as one unit for trading purposes.

 You’re always Long one currency and Short the other.